 This leaves many women in the middle ground without a procedure to do them justice.

 Enter, the 'Mini Tummy Tuck in Sydney,' a smaller and with Dr Rastogi which is less invasive procedure.
 “In this procedure," explains Dr Rastogi, "the loose skin is mobilised purely by Liposculpture undermining which ensures that the blood supply to the skin remains strong and removes excess fat at the same time.
 See the image gallery of Before & After Tummy Tuck results from Dr Rastogi.

 A very low incision is then made at the hairline on much the same level as a cesarean scar (but about 5cm longer).
 The skin is tightened and the skin removed from a smile shaped flap.
 The resulting scar usually lies wholly within the bikini line and the belly button is not interfered with and so maintains a very natural look.

 Patient’s can go home the same day or the next morning.
 And because there is no involvement of the abdominal muscles, lifting and exercise such as sit-ups are not restricted, though over stretching is.

 The case study presents a 44-year-old mother of two.
 Following her pregnancies she complained of loose, floppy skin and was also unhappy with the development of a thicker waist and fat deposits on her buttocks, hips, thighs and knees.
 Her body shape persisted despite conscious eating and exercise.

-To discuss this procedure, send an enquiry via this page or speak to our friendly clinic team on (02) 9362 1426.
+To discuss this Mini Tummy Tuck, send an enquiry via this page or call to our friendly clinic team on (02) 9362 1426.